Culture of Azerbaijan: Cinema

 Azerbaijan's film industry dates back to 1898 in Baku.

 Cuisine

-Azerbaijani cuisine, influenced by the foods of other cultures, also has distinctive features.
-Many foods which are indigenous to the country appear in the cuisines of other cultures.
-Azerbaijani cuisine is deeply rooted in the country's history, traditions and values.
+Azerbaijani cuisine,has been influenced by the foods of other cultures.
+Many foods which are eaten in Azerbaijan appear in the cuisines of other cultures too.

 Pomegranate festival

-The annual Goychay Pomegranate Festival, usually held in October, features pomegranates from Goychay District, a parade, and traditional Azerbaijani dances and music.
+The annual Goychay Pomegranate Festival, usually held in October, features pomegranates from Goychay District, a parade, and Azerbaijani dances and music.

 Dance

-Azerbaijani dances are ancient and melodious.
+Azerbaijani dances are melodious.
 They are danced at formal celebrations, and the dancers wear festive clothes.
 The dances are fast, and require skill.
 Azerbaijani clothing is preserved in its national dances.